JavaScript is required

 Many early childhood workforces are part of a system of sharing, requesting and using information about child wellbeing or safety.

-A range of resources are available to ensure that Victorian early childhood workforces have the knowledge and information needed to work consistently and collaboratively to identify and respond to child wellbeing and safety needs.
+Resources are available to ensure that Victorian early childhood workforces have the knowledge and tools they need to work consistently and collaboratively to identify and respond to child wellbeing and safety needs.

 Resources

-They are designed to help organisations prepare their workplaces for implementation, and provide guidance on how to share information confidently, safely and appropriately under these new reforms to improve children's wellbeing and safety.
+It is designed to help organisations embed the information sharing and family violence reforms.
+It provides guidance, tools and templates to help services share information confidently, safely and appropriately to improve children's wellbeing and safety.

-These resources complement the delivery of Information Sharing and Family Violence Reforms briefings and online modules for education and care workforces.
-They should be adapted and used as appropriate in alignment with existing organisational requirements and procedures.
+This resource complements the Information sharing and MARAM training for education and care workforces.
+It should be adapted and used together with your service’s existing policies and procedures.

 Maternal Child Health nurses - MCH guidelines